3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Dust Properties and Alignment Function

 \subsubsection{Alignment Size and Alignment Function}

 To calculate the alignment size $a_{\rm align}$ for the dense G11 filament with no embedded bright sources, we consider the typical anisotropy degree of $\gamma_{\rm rad} = 0.1$ and the mean wavelength of $\bar{\lambda} = 1.2\,\rm\mu m$ for the diffuse interstellar radiation field.
 The gas is mainly heated by the grain-gas collision, giving the thermal equilibrium temperature $T_{\rm gas} = T_{\rm d}$ for dense and cold environments.
-The dust temperature $T_{\rm d}$ and hydrogen number density $n_{\rm H} = 2n_{\rm H_2}$ are derived from multi-wavelength Herschel observations as demonstrated in Section \ref{sec:nH2_Td}.
-We consider the balance between the heating and cooling of silicate grains with sizes $a = 0.01 - 1\,\rm\mu m$ by the interstellar radiation field, giving the relationship between the radiation field strength and dust temperature as $U \simeq (T_{\rm d}/16.4\,\rm K)^{6}$ for $U < 10^4$ (\citealt{Draine2011book}).
+With $T_{\rm d}$ and the hydrogen number density $n_{\rm H} = 2n_{\rm H_2}$ from Section \ref{sec:nH2_Td}, we consider the balance between the heating and cooling of silicate grains with sizes $a = 0.01 - 1\,\rm\mu m$ by the interstellar radiation field, giving the relationship between the radiation field strength and dust temperature as $U \simeq (T_{\rm d}/16.4\,\rm K)^{6}$ in the Rayleigh limit at long wavelengths with spectral index of $\beta = 2$ (\citealt{Draine2011book}).

 Given the local environmental properties of G11 (i.e., $n_{\rm H}$ and $T_{\rm d}$), we can calculate the minimum size of aligned grains induced by RATs, $a_{\rm align}$, using the \textsc{DustPOL\_py} code (\citealt{Lee2020}; \citealt{Tram2021,Tram2024}, see Equation \ref{eq:align_ana} in Appendix \ref{sec:appendix_RAT}).